Incompatible Activities Indicators (what we measure)

 The most common complaint received by Council is about loud noise.
-Most of these complaints are related to loud stereos in urban areas; however noise from activities such as industry, farming and other activities also have negative effects.
+Most of these complaints are related to loud stereos in urban areas; however noise from activities such as industry, farming and other activities also has negative effects.

 Odour from farm activities, particularly from chicken and dairy farming, along with other activities such as effluent disposal, smoke from fires, and rubbish, also contribute to the issues within the district.
 Dust and vibration also create a nuisance, although these are less common than noise and odour.

 Noise complaints increased steadily until a peak of 570 in 2011/12, before dropping slightly over the next two years.
 In 2014/15, noise complaints rose again to 533 before fluctuating over the next three years.
 In 2017/18, there were 442 noise complaints and in 2018/19 that number dropped to 434 complaints.
 Odour complaints, which are consistently the second greatest cause of complaint after noise, have remained more constant, but at much lower levels; 39 odour complaints in 2018/19.
-There have been only two complaints about vibration, five about glare, and no complaints about rehabilitation since 2011/12.
+There have been only two complaints about vibration, four about glare, and no complaints about rehabilitation since 2011/12.
 The vast majority of noise complaints since 2010/11 have been about loud music in residential areas.

 Number of building or resource consents granted within 500m of an intensive farm or within a scheduled industrial site